bogardpd/gps-log-tools/README.md

 Sometimes, it’s necessary to manually edit waypoints in the canonical file (for example, noisy data that it was not possible to remove with automated processing upon import).
 Likewise, it’s sometimes necessary to [merge two consecutive tracks together](https://paulbogard.net/blog/20211221-fixing-driving-log-inter-track-gaps/) (which can be done by grouping tracks that need to be merged into KML sub-folders).
 Once that editing has been done in the canonical KML file, this script can be run without (or with) import arguments to apply the above optimizations to the newly-edited tracks.

-### import_bad_elf_gpx.py
+### process_import_folder.py

-When downloading tracks from my Bad Elf GPS Pro+ datalogger, I end up with either individual GPX files or a zipfile of GPX files.
+When downloading tracks from my Bad Elf GPS Pro+ datalogger or the myTracks app, I end up with either individual GPX files or a zipfile of GPX files.
 This script:

-- looks at a designated import folder for any zipfiles matching Bad Elf's naming conventions, extracts the GPX files, and deletes the zipfiles,
+- looks at a designated import folder for any zipfiles matching Bad Elf or myTracks naming conventions, extracts the GPX files, and deletes the zipfiles,
 - imports all GPX files in the import folder using `update_kml.py`, and
-- moves all the GPX files to an archival folder, renaming them to a particular UTC timestamp format as necessary (using `rename_bad_elf_gpx.py`).
+- moves all the GPX files to an archival folder, renaming them to a particular UTC timestamp format as necessary.

 ### Import from Garmin.ps1